tls-attacker/TLS-Padding-Oracles/README.md

 Padding oracle attacks exploit the CBC  malleability.
 The problem of CBC is that it allows  an  attacker to perform meaningful plaintext modifications without knowing the symmetric key.
 More concretely, it allows an attacker to flip a specific plaintext bit by flipping a bit in the previous ciphtertext block.
 This CBC property has already been exploited in many attacks, for example, most recently in the [Efail attack](https://efail.de/).

 ### CBC and its usage in the TLS record layer
-In order to protect messages (records) exchanged between TLS peers, it is possible to use different crypto primitives.
+In order to protect messages (records) exchanged between TLS peers, it is possible to use different cryptographic primitives.
 One of them is a MAC combined with AES in CBC mode of operation.
-Unluckily, TLS decided to use the MAC-then-PAD-then-Encrypt mechanism, which means that the encryptor first computes a MAC over the plaintext, then pads the message to achieve a multiple of block length, and finally uses AES-CBC to encrypt the ciphertext.
+Unfortunately, TLS decided to use the MAC-then-PAD-then-Encrypt mechanism, which means that the encryptor first computes a MAC over the plaintext, then pads the message to achieve a multiple of block length, and finally uses AES-CBC to encrypt the ciphertext.

 For example, if we want to encrypt five bytes of data and use HMAC-SHA (with 20 bytes long output), we end up with two blocks.
 The second block needs to be padded with 7 bytes 0x06.
 ![Validly formatted MAC and padding](https://github.com/RUB-NDS/TLS-Padding-Oracles/blob/master/img/valid-mac-padding.png)

 ### Padding oracle attacks
 In 2002, Vaudenay showed that revealing padding failures after message decryption could have severe consequences for the security of the application.
-Since the CBC malleability allows an attacker to flip arbitrary message bytes, he is also able to modify specific padding bytes.
+Since the CBC malleability allows an attacker to flip arbitrary message bytes, the attacker is also able to modify specific padding bytes.
 If the application decrypts the modified message and reports problems related to padding validity, the attacker is able to learn the underlying plaintext.
 We refer to [this explanation by Erlend Oftedal](https://www.youtube.com/watch?v=VQRHSecu_aw&feature=youtu.be&t=1033) for more details.

 In TLS, the attack is a bit more complex because the targeted TLS connection is always closed once invalid padding is triggered.
 Nevertheless, the vulnerability is practically exploitable in [BEAST](https://nerdoholic.org/uploads/dergln/beast_part2/ssl_jun21.pdf) scenarios and allows the attacker to decrypt repeated secrets like session cookies.